weiweihuanghuang/Work-Sans/README.md

 The project started in June 2014 and the brief was to have a [minimum viable product](http://en.wikipedia.org/wiki/Minimum_viable_product) (alpha release with 9 weights) by December 2014.

-The Telugu glyph set comes from [Ramabhadra](http://teluguvijayam.org/fonts.html) by Silicon Andhra.
+There is a Telugu glyph set that comes from [Ramabhadra](http://teluguvijayam.org/fonts.html) by Silicon Andhra.
 Glyphs marked red in the file are those that have been manually cleaned up, the rest are automatically cleaned up with FontForge from Ramabhadra.

 ## [Download v1.02](https://github.com/weiweihuanghuang/Work-Sans/archive/v1.02.zip)